 Should I give my child fresh fruit and vegetable juices?

-Short answer – yes – fresh fruit and vegetable juice is one the best ways to get high concentration of vitamins, minerals and amino acids in to your child’s body.
+Short answer – yes – fresh fruit and vegetable juice is one the best ways to get high concentration of vitamins, minerals essential for your child’s development and amino acids for healthy growth in to your child’s body.
 These nutrients are all essential for healthy physical development.

 Children who drink fresh juices also tend to eat fruits and vegetables.
 These children have learned healthy eating from a young age and will be healthier in their adult life because of the solid foundation that you have given them.